ziadcoolio/Excel2SQL/README.md

 ```
 python3 Excel2SQL data.xlsx insertions.sql
 ```
-If the code runs successfully you should have an Outputfile.sql in your directory
+If the code runs successfully you should have an insertions.sql in your directory

 ## Built With